AXeL-dev/anime-tracker/README.md

 # <img src="src/assets/icons/128.png" alt="icon" width="38"/> Anime Tracker

-A better way to watch & download your favorite animes.
+A web extension to keep tracking your favorite animes & get notified about new released episodes.

 ![screenshot](screenshots/popup.png)

 ## Motivation

-I watch animes almost daily or at least once or twice a week, so i wanted something like [youtube-viewer](https://github.com/AXeL-dev/youtube-viewer) to easily get notified about new released episodes, instead of checking anime websites one by one & trying to remember which was the last episode i've watched, i thought that scraping those websites would be a great idea and would save me a significant time & effort (maybe i'm just super lazy :grin:).
+I watch animes almost daily or at least once or twice a week, & i wanted something like [youtube-viewer](https://github.com/AXeL-dev/youtube-viewer) to notify me of new released episodes, so instead of checking anime websites one by one & trying to remember which was the last episode i've watched, i thought that scraping those websites would be a great idea and would save me a significant time & effort (maybe i'm just super lazy :grin:).

 <details>
   <summary>Expand to continue reading</summary>